-Nomination and Election of the ANZAHPE Board of Directors
+Nomination and Election of the ANZAHPE Committee of Management

-Directors of the Board are elected at the Annual General Meeting.
-The Board consists of up to ten members, being the five Office Bearers and five ordinary members.
+The Committee of Management are elected at the Annual General Meeting.
+The CoM consists of up to ten members; five Office Bearers and five ordinary members.
 The Office Bearers comprise the President, Vice-President, Treasurer, Secretary and Membership Secretary.
-Other than the Office Bearer positions, particular responsibilities are given to Board members by appointment.
-These may vary from one year to the next, depending upon the particular activities at the time and may include such responsibilities as Bulletin Editor, Student Liaison Representative, Sponsorship/Marketing Manager, Conference Liaison and Journal Liaison and Digital Communications Manager.
-Additional roles that may be held by non-Board members that report to the Board include the Public Officer, FoHPE Editor, and Conference Convenor.
+Other than the Office Bearer positions, particular responsibilities are given to CoM members by appointment.
+These may vary from one year to the next, depending upon the particular activities and requirements at the time.
+Additional roles that may be held by non-CoM members that report to the Board include the Public Officer, FoHPE Editor, and Conference Convenor.

-Jo was elected to the Board of Directors in July 2020.
+Jo was elected to the Committee of Management in July 2020.
 Her current role as Associate Dean of student Affairs and Service Quality for the Health Science and Medicine faculty, at Bond University as well as Curriculum lead for the Bond Medical Program enables her to work strategically with key stakeholders within the tertiary and health service sector.

 Jo’s research focus is specifically in the area of student (and staff) well-being and its alignment within curricula using empirical evidence.